 If your emoji clears up, go for it, if it complicates, don’t.

-Adding emoji that make vague jokes about the text they accompany may seem like a fun and easy way to enhance your article, email, or report.
+Adding emojis that make vague jokes about the text they accompany may seem like a fun and easy way to enhance your article, email, or report.
 The general message of emoji is: “Don’t take this too seriously.”
 It’s a healthy attitude in chats.
 But used everywhere you make yourself look willy-nilly.

 When used moderately, skillfully, and, in the right place, emoji can indeed make us smile.
 Spread mechanically and without much thought, to add some color to an otherwise dull text, they just decorate boredom.
 To create impact you need to care about what you want to say.
 It’s up to you and how much care you put into every word and image you use.